mehrdadzakershahrak/MindForge-Framework/README.md

 For detailed installation instructions, see [INSTALL.md](docs/INSTALL.md).

+## Features and Capabilities
+MindForge offers:
+- Multi-layered cognitive processing
+- Privacy-focused local operations
+- Integration with leading AI models
+For more details, see our [features documentation](docs/FEATURES.md).

 ## Usage
 For guidelines on how to use MindForge and examples of its capabilities, please refer to the [USAGE.md](docs/USAGE.md)  documentation.